MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 ms.service: viva
 ms.subservice: viva-glint
 ms.localizationpriority: high
-ms.date: 03/18/2024
+ms.date: 03/19/2024
 ---

 # Integrate Viva Insights into Viva Glint

 >[!IMPORTANT]
->This integration is available beginning on April 9, 2024.
+>This integration is available on April 6, 2024.

-Bring Viva Glint feedback scores into Viva Insights to stay on top of Viva Glint data in your everyday dashboard.
+HR analysts and other leaders can bring Viva Glint survey scores into Viva Insights to integrate how people feel (Glint) with how people work (Insights).
 Connect Copilot usage metrics and uncover insightful information about employee sentiments by sending recurring and ad-hoc survey results from Viva Glint feedback to Viva Insights Power BI.

 >[**Introduction to Microsoft Viva Insights**](/../viva/insights/introduction)
 >
 >[**Connect to Viva Insights using the Power BI Connector**](/../viva/insights/advanced/analyst/power-bi-connector)